 Select Your Business Name and Set up a Website and Blog

-But first, remember to register your business name with a reputable web host because your domain name is what customers use to find you and your business.
-And it can’t hurt to consult with an international lawyer, banker, and accountant for advice on establishing a virtual import/export business and keeping it in the best legal and financial position possible.
+And it can’t hurt to consult with an international lawyer, banker, and an accountant for advice on establishing a virtual import/export business and keeping it in the best legal and financial position possible.

 A couple of places to get started with a website are Network Solutions, Go, Daddy, Intuit, and Verio.
 All offer domain name registrations and affordable website hosting packages with easy-to-use site building capabilities.

 To create a professional blog, which allows a continuous flow of engaging communications, try Blogger, Typepad or Wordpress.
-These services allow you to create a blog in minutes with stunning designs, reliable hosting and on-demand tech support.
+These services will enable you to create a blog in minutes with stunning designs, reliable hosting and on-demand tech support.

 Now you are ready to share your business expertise and capabilities and sell to the world.